ShipChain/engine/docs/LoadContract_1.2.0.md

 }
 ```
 We can see the only difference is the added `carrierWallet`, compared with the parameter
- list of this endpoint in the version 1.1.0.
+ list of this endpoint in the version 1.1.0 of the Load contract.

 2\.
 Removed all the methods/endpoints related to the uri and hash.
 Those functions are now separated
 into a new Notary contract.
 The information about the rpc calls to this new contract
 can be found at  [VaultNotary 1.0.0](./VaultNotaryContract_1.0.0.md).

- This is a list the removed endpoints,
+ This is a list of the removed endpoints,

 - load.1.1.0.set_vault_uri_tx
 - load.1.1.0.set_vault_hash_tx